abibou1/video-summarizer/README.md

 # YouTube Channel Transcription Automation

-This project polls a YouTube channel for new uploads and generates transcripts using YouTube's native transcripts when available, falling back to OpenAI Whisper when transcripts are unavailable.
+This project polls a YouTube channel for new uploads and generates transcripts using a **strict transcript-first approach**: it prioritizes YouTube's native transcripts (manually created, then auto-generated) and only downloads audio as a last-resort fallback when no transcripts are available.
 The transcript stays in memory and is fed directly into the summarization/email pipeline.

 ## Project Structure